abhabongse/paxter/docs/getting_started.rst

        at_prefix=False,
    )

-Notice that the source text above also contains what seems like a python code.
+Notice how the source text above also contains what seems like a Python code.
-This is **not** part of the Paxter language grammar in any way;
+This has *nothing* to do with Paxter language grammar in any way;
-it simply uses the Paxter application command to embed python code, to which we will give meaningful interpretation later.
+it simply uses the Paxter *command* syntax to *embed* Python code to which we will give a meaningful interpretation later.

 Rendering
 ~~~~~~~~~

-Next step, we use a **renderer** to transform the document tree into its final output.
+Next step, we use a **renderer** to transform the intermediate parsed tree
+into its final output.
 It is important to remember that
-**the semantics of the document is given depending on which renderer we choose**.
+**the semantics of the documents depends on which renderer we are choosing**.

-We will use :class:`paxter.renderers.python.RenderContext`
+We will use :class:`RenderContext <paxter.pyauthor.RenderContext>`
-already pre-defined by Paxter library package
+already pre-defined by the Paxter library package
-to render the document tree into the final output.
+to transform the parsed tree into the desired final form.
-One of its useful features is that it will execute python code
+One of its very useful features is that it will execute python code
-wrapped by ``@python`` application command.
+under the ``@python`` command.

 .. code-block:: python

-   from paxter.renderers.python import RenderContext, create_unsafe_env
+   from paxter.pyauthor import RenderContext, create_unsafe_env

    # This dictionary data represents the initial global dict state
    # for the interpretation the document tree in python authoring mode.